When times are hard, we show up for our neighbours.

 Pods are groups of about five to 30 neighbours from the same area, like the same building or the same few city blocks.
 They can be text message groups, group chats, or phone trees.
 We recommend WhatsApp as a tool to communicate, but you can use what works for you.
 Online tools like social media and Google Drive can be great, but not everyone has access to the internet or devices — so consider picking up the phone!

 Pods are independent.
 They organize their work themselves, using a system that works for them.
 Here at West Neighbourhood House, we will help you get started and support you throughout the process.

-What volunteers do
+What pods do